 In addition to the genetic blueprint you’re born with, lifestyle behaviors and age (your DNA gets damaged over time, increasing your cancer risk as you get older) form the complex combination of factors that predict your likelihood of developing cancer.

 It's true that a number of poor habits can increase your risk of cancer, while healthier behaviors may reduce or delay your risk of developing cancer.
-Taking an active role in your health is always a good idea.

 Tips for Reducing Your Cancer Risk

-Leading a healthier lifestyle can lower your risk of cancer and other diseases.
+According to Dr. Socinski, leading a healthier lifestyle can lower your risk of cancer and other diseases.
 Here are a few things you can discuss with your primary care provider to promote your whole health.

 1. Stop Smoking...Or Don't Start

 The new American Cancer Society findings confirm that smoking cigarettes remains the top cause of cancer.
 In general, fewer people are taking up smoking, but we still have a long way to go.
+“We’ve made some progress as a nation, but about 20 percent of the population still smokes, and that’s a problem,” says Dr. Socinski.

 2. Exercise Regularly